Skip to main content

 Zuora CPQ

-No impact if your org is on Zuora CPQ version 8.1 and above.
-When your Zuora Billing tenants have Orders Harmonization enabled, Zuora CPQ continues to make Subscribe and Amend API calls to create and manage subscriptions on the Billing side.
-If you want your CPQ org integrated with the Billing tenant to make Orders API calls to create and manage subscriptions on the Billing side, configure the Enable Order for CPQ setting to Yes in Billing Settings > Define Default Subscription and Order Settings on your tenant.
+If your org is on Zuora CPQ version 8.1 and above, and you want your CPQ org integrated with the Billing tenant to make Orders API calls to create and manage subscriptions on the Billing side, configure the Enable Order for CPQ setting to Yes in Billing Settings > Define Default Subscription and Order Settings on your tenant.

 If your org is on Zuora CPQ version below 8, you need to upgrade to the Zuora CPQ 9 version to enable Orders in your org.